shioyama/shioyama.github.io/about.md

 and frameworks outside my daily technology stack, and to roles other than software engineer, for example product evangelist.

 I am available for fixed-term or recurring contract work.
-I am located in Tokyo and may be available here for on-site consulting, but generally I work remote.
+I am currently in Tokyo and may be available for initial on-site consulting, but generally I work remote.
 I can join a team, work independently, or collaborate across groups or between companies.

 ### What I can do for you